qetza/replacetokens-task/README.md

 - **defaultValueCount**: the total number of default value used.

 ## Data/Telemetry
-The Replace Tokens task for Azure Pipelines collects anonymous usage data and sends them to its author to help improve the product.
+The Replace Tokens task for Azure Pipelines collects anonymous usage data and sends them to its author to help improve the product by default.
 If you don’t wish to send usage data, you can change your telemetry settings through _Send anonymous usage telemetry_ parameter or by setting a variable or environment variable `REPLACETOKENS_DISABLE_TELEMETRY` to `true`.

 ## Tips
 If you want to use tokens in XML based configuration files to be replaced during deployment and also have those files usable for local development you can combine the [Replace Tokens task](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens) with the [XDT tranform task](https://marketplace.visualstudio.com/items?itemName=qetza.xdttransform):